schoolofdevops/ansible-tutorial/manuscript/chapter6.md

 # Chapter 6: Variables and Templates
-In this  tutorial, we  are going to make the roles that we created earlier dynamic by adding templates and defining varaibles.
+In this  tutorial, we  are going to make the roles that we created earlier dynamically by adding templates and defining variables.

 ### Variables